 - This policy is part of the Integrity Framework and works together with all other policies.
-As such, you will abide by and be aware of all policies and procedures in the Integrity Framework, including the: - \circ Code of Conduct (CoC) - Anti-Fraud and Anti-Corruption (AFAC) Policy - o Protection from Sexual Abuse, Exploitation and Harassment (PSEAH) Policy - o Retaliation Policy - o Speak Up Procedures - These policies should be signed by all staff every 2 years.
+As such, you will abide by and be aware of all policies and procedures in the Integrity Framework, including the: - Code of Conduct (CoC) - o Anti-Fraud and Anti-Corruption (AFAC) Policy - o Protection from Sexual Abuse, Exploitation and Harassment (PSEAH) Policy - Retaliation Policy - Speak Up Procedures - These policies should be signed by all staff every 2 years.